dataduke/epages-docs/_posts/2016/2016-02-11-pipeline-automated-test-evaluation.md

 Today we want to share with you the first of two blog posts on a recent project concerning the workflow optimisation of the Selenium UI test evaluation from multiple environments in our pipeline.
 This initial article should serve as brief introduction to the business context, encompass the major pain points of the established test evaluation process and constitute the essential requirements for a technical solution.
 Furthermore we will envision two solution approaches and discuss which option fits best our needs and therefore will be implemented.

-The second post will seamlessly follow up and elaborate on the technical aspects of the implementation, but now let us first start digging towards the core of the business challenge.
+The second post will seamlessly follow up and elaborate in-depth on the technical aspects of the implementation, but now let us first start digging towards the core of the business challenge.

 ## Background Story